DustinBrett/daedalOS/README.md

 - Start Menu
   - START MENU click to toggle button bar
   - Auto resize height for shorter screens
+  - Not auto closing on blur on Safari
+  - In Safari mobile the window icon moves with scroll/swipe
 - File Manager
   - Filename not properly truncating
   - Resizable/sortable/scrollable columns